 - Request Data Archive and Data Rectification functions.

 - Digital Millennium Copyright Act (DMCA), Cookie Popup, and Media Credits.

 - Contact Data Protection Officer and Forget me features.

 - The plugin’s cookie scanner detects all cookies and therefore blocks any unwanted ones.

 - Ultimate Compliance Toolkit is compatible with a wide range of WordPress plugins and tools.

 - The plugin has an auto-update functionality that takes care of all occurring updates.

-- It enhances Google Analytics integration in a way that complies to GDPR
+- It also enhances Google Analytics integration in a way that complies with GDPR.

 - There are over 15 different cookie notice skins and over 34 different cookie box styles.

 - It gives visitors full control over the activities on the website by adding consents.